 While there is a wide range of diseases exposure to ionizing radiation can result in, there are only certain health issues recognized by the VA as the consequence of this occurrence.
 The following are the malignant diseases that exposure to ionizing radiation can lead to, as well as some of the diagnoses that make veterans eligible for filing a VA claim for disability compensation:

 Veterans who suffer from the diseases above do not have to prove the connection between their diagnosis and exposure to ionizing radiation if they apply for disability compensation, as there is already a strong causal relation between this factor and the occurrence of these health problems.
-The exceptions to these malignant diseases are chronic lymphocytic leukemia and Hodgkin's disease.
+The exceptions to these malignant diseases are chronic lymphocytic lymphoma and Hodgkin's disease.
 However, veterans who have the following diseases will have to present solid evidence of the correlation between their diagnosis and exposure to ionizing radiation if they intend to seek disability compensation: